ElianaAkikiDC/Banking-API/README.md

 port: 5902

 # Attach volume block
-Create and Attach volume block to instance.
+Create and Attach volume block to the instance.

 Display details about block devices

 ``` lsblk ```

 Create file system in the chosen disk

 ``` sudo mkfs -t ext3 /dev/sdb ```

 Create a directory to which you will mount the disk for example:

 ``` mkdir /mnt/OBA ```

 Mount the volume to the directory created

 ``` sudo mount /dev/sdb /mnt/OBA ```

 Update the File System Table

 ``` sudo nano /etc/fstab ```

 Add at the end of the file

 ``` /dev/sdb /mnt/OBA ext3 defaults, nofail 0,0 ```

 Reboot the instance